junyou2023/sports_booking_app/README.md

 # Sports Booking App

-This repository contains a Flutter client and a Django backend.
+This project contains a Flutter client and a Django backend.
 The quickest way to try it is with Docker and Flutter:

 ```bash